Skip to content

 /usr/lib/systemd/user-generators/*

-• default is used for any classic user application with a GUI.
-It has full access to user home directories.
+• user: This is the default role.
+It is used for any user that does not have a specific role defined.
+It has access to the user home directory and other sensitive files.